pavedroad-io/pavedroad/devkit/BOOTSTRAP.md

     apply-state.sh

+The salt state script is generally not run standalone but can be run with the update option to update all commands that support updating:

+    apply-state.sh -u

+At this point only the _roadctl_ command supports updating.

 The salt state script runs in masterless mode and installs a number of development tool packages along with their man pages and completion scripts.
 The salt state script makes use of the platform's native package installer.